-- Define requirements for Accessory Living Quarters: Accessory Living Quarters are intended, under current definitions, to be distinct from ADUs, and therefore ADU regulations are not imposed on them.
+Define requirements for Accessory Living Quarters: Accessory Living Quarters are intended, under current definitions, to be distinct from ADUs, and therefore ADU regulations are not imposed on them.
 However, given the County's experience that Accessory Living Quarters are proposed when residents cannot meet ADU regulations on minimum lot sizes in the zoning code, and given how easily these units can be retrofitted after the fact to function as ADUs, regulations should be established for these quarters.
-Proposed regulations include the following: - o Limit the number of Accessory Living Quarters allowed on a parcel: Currently, there is no defined limit on the number of Accessory Living Quarters allowed on a parcel.
+Proposed regulations include the following:

+- Limit the number of Accessory Living Quarters allowed on a parcel: Currently, there is no defined limit on the number of Accessory Living Quarters allowed on a parcel.
 These quarters have impacts on impervious surfaces, water and sewage, and can increase Rural Area densities beyond what is allowed in the zone.
 Given this, the ADU limit of one per lot should be codified for Accessory Living Quarters (see discussion below). - Establish a maximum square foot limit: These quarters have similar impacts on infrastructure and neighbors as ADUs, and often are used as ADUs.
 Given this, a maximum square foot limit should be established for Accessory Living Quarters.
 The ADU maximum of 1000 square feet is proposed as it provides ample space for uses such as an artist's studio or enclosed backyard gathering space.
 Given that these are not the same as ADUs, the ability to buy a transferable development right and increase the size in the Rural Area is not recommended.
-This size limit is not proposed to apply to a residential accessory structure, which could include a barn, or for farm worker housing on an agriculturally zoned parcel. - Kitchens and kitchen facilities: The regulation should use the Board of Health Code approach that focuses on the "area" devoted to the kitchen as opposed to the "components" of a kitchen.
-The Board of Health Code definition has been used by Public

-- Health staff since 2008 and has created more clarity on the distinction between ADUs and Accessory Living Quarters. - O Parking space requirement: The clarified definition of a kitchen and kitchen facility is intended to ensure the Accessory Living Quarter does not function as a separate dwelling unit, but rather a useable enclosed space such as an artist studio, for the existing residents.
-Given this, no amount of minimum parking spaces is proposed.
-However, given the decrease in minimum lots in the urban area, flexibility is recommended for siting of the parking space. - Technical guidance for ADUs and Accessory Living Quarters: While King County provides expert assistance at the permit counter, it would be helpful to develop this into detailed standalone Bulletins for customers. - Building assistance for ADUs: While resources would be needed to accomplish this, King County should consider developing County-owned "registered building plans" that the public can use.
-This would not necessarily speed up site review, but would assist with plan review and thereby potentially reduce permit times and costs.
-It would also save some property owners the cost of developing the building plan.
+This size limit is not proposed to apply to a residential accessory structure which could include a barn, or for farm worker housing on an agriculturally-zoned parcel. - Kitchens and kitchen facilities: The regulation should use the Board of Health Code approach which focuses on the "area" devoted to the kitchen as opposed to the "components" of a kitchen.
+The Board of Health Code definition has been used by Public Health staff since 2008 and has created more clarity on the distinction between ADUs and Accessory Living Quarters. - O Parking space requirement: The clarified definition of a kitchen and kitchen facility is intended to ensure the Accessory Living Quarter does not function as a separate dwelling unit, but rather a useable enclosed space such as an artist studio, for the existing residents.
+Given this, no amount of minimum parking spaces is proposed. - Technical guidance for ADUs and Accessory Living Quarters: While King County provides expert assistance at the permit counter, it would be helpful to develop this into detailed stand-alone Bulletins for customers. - Building assistance for ADUs: While resources would be needed to accomplish this, King County should consider developing County-owned "registered building plans" that the public can use.
+This would not necessarily speed up site review, but will assist with plan review and thereby reduce permit times and costs.
+It will also save some property owners the cost of developing the building plan.